-Since 2016, the UMass Transportation Center (UMTC) Workforce Development Program has grown significantly, with a total of 399 State Pre-Apprenticeship Program participants during the 2017 contract year.
-Training and support services provided have included:
+Since 2016, the UMass Transportation Center (UMTC) Workforce Development Program has grown significantly, offering a significant number of training and support services, including:

 - CDL-B training